tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-logs[-preset].md

 ### Use case ###

-The following code snippet in your theme's `functions.php` can add an UI at "**Search in logs**" corresponded to the filtered logs.
+The following code snippet in `drop-in-admin.php` placed at the directory of [Geolocation API library][GeoAPI-Folder] can add an UI to "**Search in logs**" corresponded to the filtered logs.

 {% highlight javascript startinline %}
 /**